 We have outlets for your phone to charge, but it won't be right by the chair- so if you want to use your phone for a distraction, or to snap an image of your fresh tattoo, make sure you have the power.

-If you know you're going to be in session for a few hours, a good idea is to bring a little snack with you.
-Something that can help bump your blood sugar back to normal after your body has been burning through everything you've got to manage your discomfort.
+We keep a little basket with granola bars and some chips and fruit snacks or whatever- so If you know you're going to be in session for a few hours, a good idea is to have a little snack.
+Just a few bites of something can help bump your blood sugar back to normal after your body has been burning through everything you've got to manage your discomfort.
+It helps with long sessions.
+Big meal breaks aren't as great, because sometimes it makes people sleepy and grumpy- so a little snack every few hours is a good idea.

 For some people, getting tattooed is a form of therapy.
 It's a time for you to go to a place, sit still, and endure something for a positive result that you get to keep- forever.
 Everyone has their own formula for sitting for a tattoo.
 Some people like to put headphones in, and disappear into their music.
 Some people like to be in their phones- most people actually, so please remember to charge that thing.
 Some people talk, some people meditate, they might bring a blanket or pillow from home- especially if they're sitting for a large piece- to keep warm while they have a large area of exposed skin.
 Go ahead an bring whatever makes you comfortable- we've seen just about everything.
 Oh, also, make sure any blanket or pillow you bring is washable- travel size stuff works great and can be thrown in the washer in most cases.